 When I was a kid, if I saw a movie about ninja’s I think I would’ve freaked out!
 (In a good way) On top of that, the fight scenes are as exciting as you can expect from Adkins, and even some of the fights that don’t involve his talents.

 One thing that seems to be done well with Isaac Florentine’s movies is the vary speeds that the fight scenes run at.
 This really creates an impression of force behind certain parts of each scene.

 At the beginning whilst everyone is training at the dojo, you’ve got some good world class martial artists showcasing their stuff.
 The scene where Masazuka attacks the dojo at night, showcases some awesome sword work, with a very modern shooting style (as mentioned above, the slow and fast varying speeds of each fight scene).

-But one of my favourite scenes is the fight against the Henchmen in their meeting room.
-Scott Adkins really showcases some impressive moves during this fight, taking apart each of the henchmen with a series of acrobatic kicks and moves, each move looking absolultely flawless.
+But one of my favorite scenes is the fight against the Henchmen in their meeting room.
+Scott Adkins really showcases some impressive moves during this fight, taking apart each of the henchmen with a series of acrobatic kicks and moves, each move looking absolutely flawless.

 Although this movie comes across as a standard formula fight movie, there messages there that anyone really paying attention can take from it.

 Where to find the movie

 If you like this movie or want to see, you can find easily online below.